AlksAlena/purr/README.md

 # Purr-project

-Training analogue Trello.com on React without Redux.
+Training analogue Trello.com on React with Redux.

 ![screenshot of the app](purrproject.JPG "Common view")